MHC Traveling Exibits

 The exhibit includes one introductory panel, twelve interpretive panels, a credit panel, and three large-format photographs that bring their legacy to life.
 Two versions are available, one printed on flexible vinyl panels with corner grommets (30” x 36”), and one with framed, rigid panels (31” x 37”).
 The framed exhibit travels in a wooden crate (approximate weight 200 lbs.).

-Plott Hounds: sample Panel
+Plott Hounds: Sample Panel

 Horace Kephart in the Great Smoky Mountains